Medicare

 Part B: Medical Insurance

-Enrollees pay a monthly premium and yearly deductible for Part B. Ask Medicare for more information.
-Part B will pay at least 80 percent of the Medicare-approved amount for any eligible service.
+generally pay at least 80 percent of the Medicare-approved amount for any eligible service.
 Many preventive procedures do not require the 20-percent copayment.
 Doctors and durable medical equipment suppliers who accept as their full fee what Medicare allows are said to “accept Medicare assignment.”

 Part D: Prescription Drug Insurance

 Medicare Part D helps pay for medically necessary prescription drugs for beneficiaries.
 Medicare Part D is optional; however, there is a penalty for beneficiaries who do not enroll when initially eligible and who do not have creditable coverage, and then later enroll.
 The annual open enrollment period is Oct.
 15 to Dec.
 7 each year.
-Anyone who is entitled to Part A coverage (whether enrolled or not) or who is currently enrolled in Part B, may join a Part D plan.
+Anyone enrolled in Part A or Part B may join a Part D plan.
 There may be a Part D premium and yearly deductible.
-There are limits to what Part D covers, which are outlined in the annual Medicare & You handbook.

 Enrollees eligible for both Medicare and Medicaid (“dual eligibles”) currently receive prescription drug coverage through Medicare, not Medicaid.